myhdl/myhdl/doc/source/manual/reference.rst

 .. function:: toVerilog(func [, *args] [, **kwargs])

      Converts a MyHDL design instance to equivalent Verilog code, and also generates a test bench to verify it. *func* is a function that returns an instance.
      :func:`toVerilog` calls *func* under its control and passes *\*args* and *\*\*kwargs* to the call.

      The return value is the same as would be returned by the call ``func(*args, **kwargs)``.
 It should be assigned to an instance name.

      The top-level instance name and the basename of the Verilog output filename is ``func.func_name`` by default.

      For more information about the restrictions on convertible MyHDL code, see section :ref:`conv-subset` in Chapter :ref:`conv`.

     :func:`toVerilog` has the following attribute:

-.. attribute:: toVerilog.name
+    .. attribute:: name

      This attribute is used to overwrite the default top-level instance name and the basename of the Verilog output filename.

 .. function:: toVHDL(func[, *args][, **kwargs])

     Converts a MyHDL design instance to equivalent VHDL code. *func* is a function that returns an instance. :func:`toVHDL` calls *func* under its control and passes *\*args* and *\*\*kwargs* to the call.

     The return value is the same as would be returned by the call ``func(*args, **kwargs)``.
 It can be assigned to an instance name.
     The top-level instance name and the basename of the Verilog output filename is ``func.func_name`` by default.

     :func:`toVHDL` has the following attributes:

-.. attribute:: toVHDL.name
+    .. attribute:: name

        This attribute is used to overwrite the default top-level instance name and the basename of the VHDL output.

-.. attribute:: toVHDL.component_declarations
+    .. attribute:: component_declarations

        This attribute can be used to add component declarations to the VHDL output.
 When a string is assigned to it, it will be copied to the appropriate place in the output file.

 .. _ref-conv-user: